 - Sensory and physical.

-Section C contains any health care needs related to your child’s condition or SEN. This can be physical or mental health difficulties, for example difficulties with eating, severe anxiety, or a medical condition such as epilepsy.
+Section C contains any health care needs relating to your child’s condition or SEN. This can be physical or mental health difficulties, for example difficulties with eating, severe anxiety, or a medical condition such as Epilepsy.

-Section D contains any social care needs related to your child’s special educational needs or disability.
-For example support to join in with activities outside home and school.
+Section D contains any social care needs relating to your child’s special educational needs or disability.
+For example, support to join in with activities outside home and school.

 Section E contains the outcomes anticipated for your child.
 The outcomes describe what your child will be able to do as a result of getting the extra help in the EHC plan.
 Outcomes can be about reaching a particular educational level, or they can be things that are important to your child, such as being able to take part in an out of school activity.

 Section F contains details of the help your child will get in school.
 This section must be specific and quantified.
-It should be very clear how much help, how often and who will give it.
-Therapies such as speech and language therapy must normally be in section F.
+It should be very clear how much help, how often, and who will give it.
+Therapies such as speech and language must normally be in section F.

-Section G is the healthcare provision required, for example medication, equipment such as a wheelchair, nursing support, monitoring seizures.
+Section G is the healthcare provision required.
+For example, medication, equipment (such as a wheelchair), nursing support, monitoring seizures etc.

 Section H is social care provision.
 This might be short breaks, out of school activities or support for the family at home.

-Section I names the school or other institution your child attends.
-In a draft EHC plan this must always be left blank, because this is when you can tell your local authority what school you want your child to go to.
+Section I names the school or other institutions your child attends.
+In a draft EHC plan, this must always be left blank, because this is when you can tell your Local Authority what school you want your child to go to.

-If you have requested a personal budget, Section J will contain information about this.
-A personal budget is not extra money but a more flexible way of using the funding allocated to your child.
+Section J If you have requested a personal budget, Section J will contain information about this.
+A personal budget is not extra money, but a more flexible way of using the funding allocated to your child.
 See our separate information on personal budgets.